-The process for applying for faculty lines has been simplified for the 2013-2014 academic year.
 Though resources remain very limited, the Dean of the Faculty’s office and the Division Chairs would appreciate the opportunity to review curricular aspirations broadly by allowing interested departments, programs and faculty groups to submit full proposals should they wish to do so, and by sharing information about intentions to apply across the college early in the year.
-There are two steps to the process: in the fall, a brief statement of intent to apply and a full proposal in the winter.
-We welcome feedback from departments and programs as we try out this approach in 2013-2014.
+There are two steps to the process: (1) in the fall, Chairs submit a brief statement of intent to apply; (2) in the winter, Chairs submit a full proposal.
+As always, we welcome feedback from departments and programs regarding the process for proposing faculty lines.

-Please work with colleagues in your own and other departments and programs who may have a stake in your proposal; think with an eye to the future of the college and to our future students, and plan broadly and collaboratively when you define a position.
-If helpful, consult with appropriate division chairs or with one of the associate deans as you create the request.
-The criteria the Committee of Five will use in their deliberations are summarized below.
+Please work with colleagues in your own and other departments and programs who may have a stake in your proposal; think with an eye toward the Mission and future of the College and to our future students, and plan broadly and collaboratively when you define a position.
+If helpful, consult with appropriate division chairs or with one of the associate deans as you create your request.

-- How would the position enhance diverse perspectives within the College?
+- How would the proposed position enhance diverse and inclusive perspectives in the College.